Retail Fraud Laws in Michigan

 Because a retail fraud conviction can cause loss of employment, inability to obtain employment, denial of a loan or federal benefits, deportation, exclusion from home rental, and more, every available effort must be made to defend these charges.
 Do not take retail fraud charges lightly because they have long-term, negative consequences.

 Types of Retail Fraud in Michigan

 Retail fraud can be a felony or a misdemeanor depending on either the value of the item allegedly taken, moved or concealed or the prior record of the person charged with the offense.
-A prior conviction can cause a less serious misdemeanor retail fraud to be enhanced to a felony which would be punishable by prison.
-Basically, the three degrees of retail fraud are:
+The prosecutor can increase the severity of a retail fraud charge if the defendant has one or more prior retail fraud convictions.
+If the prosecutor enhances the charge to a felony, the maximum term of incarceration will be years in prison.
+The three degrees of retail fraud are:

 - Retail Fraud 1st Degree – Felony (maximum possible sentence of 5 years)